AloriumTechnology/XLR8BuildTemplate/README.md

 ###SIMULATION (Available on Windows.
 Linux coming soon.
 Not available on Mac)
 1. In Arduino, select
     1. Board = Open XLR8
-    2. Floating Point XB is used if you have the Floating Point XB but want to use software floating point anyway (for performance comparison perhaps).
-If you don't have the Floating Point XB, this setting don't matter.
+    2. Floating Point XB = Enabled (Can set to disabled if you have the Floating Point XB but want to use software floating point anyway for some reason).
     3. FPGA Image = choose AVR frequency that matches the rtl and sdc file (16MHz if you haven't changed the rtl)
     4. Upload Action = Send Sketch to Quartus-Modelsim directory
     5. Port = doesn't matter for this step